-- PR8: Compliance with the rules relating to the firm's Responsibilities Map. - PR9: Safeguarding and overseeing the independence and performance of the internal audit function (in accordance with SYSC 6.2). - PR10: Safeguarding and overseeing the independence and performance of the compliance function (in accordance with SYSC 6.1). - PR11: Safeguarding and overseeing the independence and performance of the risk function (in accordance with SYSC 7.1.21R and SYSC 7.1.22R). - PR12: If the firm outsources its internal audit function, taking reasonable steps to ensure that every person involved in the performance of the service is independent from the persons who perform external audit, including: - supervision and management of the work of outsourced internal auditors; and - management of potential conflicts of interest between the provision of external audit and internal audit services. - PR13: Developing and maintaining the firm's business model. - PR14: Managing the firm's internal stress-tests and ensuring the accuracy and timeliness of information provided to the FCA for the purpose of stress-testing. - Firms must allocate PR9, 10 and 11 only where firms must comply with the relevant SYSC requirement indicated.
+- Compliance with the rules relating to the firm's Responsibilities Map. - Safeguarding and overseeing the independence and performance of the internal audit function (in accordance with SYSC 6.2).\ - Safeguarding and overseeing the independence and performance of the compliance function (in accordance with SYSC 6.1).\ - Safeguarding and overseeing the independence and performance of the risk function (in accordance with SYSC 7.1.21R and SYSC 7.1.22R).\ - If the firm outsources its internal audit function, taking reasonable steps to ensure that every person involved in the performance of the service is independent from the persons who perform external audit, including: - supervision and management of the work of outsourced internal auditors; and - management of potential conflicts of interest between the provision of external audit and internal audit services. - Developing and maintaining the firm's business model. - Managing the firm's internal stress-tests and ensuring the accuracy and timeliness of information provided to the FCA for the purpose of stress-testing. - \ Firms must allocate these Prescribed Responsibilities only where they must comply with the relevant SYSC requirement indicated.
 Where possible, the FCA indicates that firms should allocate these Prescribed Responsibilities to a Senior Manager who is a NED of the firm, or a partner who does not have management responsibilities.
 Where there is no NED, the Prescribed Responsibility must be allocated to another appropriate Senior Manager.